 There are lots of ways to sell your own teaching materials online.
 You can set up an ecommerce store on your own website, or post your creations on Etsy, for example.
 You can also sign up for Amazon Ignite, which is designed to help teachers sell digital educational resources.

 12. Freelance Editor

 As a teacher, you probably have lots of experience grading students’ writing.
 This makes you an excellent candidate to become a freelance editor.
 As an editor, you can stick to gigs that relate to education, such as editing student content.
 Or you can branch out to edit in different niches you’re comfortable with, such as fiction or nonfiction.
 Academic and dissertation editing is one area many teachers are highly qualified for.

 The best way to get started is by setting up your own freelance editing business, then start looking for clients.
 You can use job sites to find editing work, but the pay usually isn’t as good as when you find clients yourself.

 If you’re looking for easy work you can do in the privacy of your own home, consider online jobs for teachers in data entry.
 As a data entry clerk, your job is to enter coded, statistical or other types of numerical data into spreadsheets or other databases for your clients.
 Lots of businesses hire outside freelancers to take on these tasks for them.

 Data entry usually doesn’t pay very well since it doesn’t require a lot of skill to do.
 However if you’re looking to earn extra money outside of your teaching job and want to work on something that doesn’t require too much creative thought, data entry is a great choice.

 There are lots of legitimate work from home jobs for teachers.
 This list just describes a few of the most popular choices out there.
 Whether you want to stick with teaching-related work or branch out into another freelance niche, there are many worthwhile paths to take.
-If you need help figuring out which freelance niche is best for your existing skills, then this free mini-course can help.
+If you want to learn how to maximize your online income using your skills as a teacher, this guide can help.